gmedinat/gmedinat.github.io/research-highlights.md

 <p style="text-align: justify;">
 In here, I'm going to put some words so that we can see what it will look like to have long paragraphs in between images!
 I think you should have a picture of yourself in the about me section.
 I know it's kinda controversial, so maybe you don't put it on the front page, but hidden in one of the other tabs if I can get those working.
 It would be perfect if you had a

+One of the most .... are classical Cepheids.

 </p>